 Hackers need to create emails that tempt recipients to open them.
 Some common spoofs include:

 - Emails from a familiar name.
-If a hacker breaches someone else’s contact list, and your address is on it, they can send an email that looks as if it’s from the person they’ve hacked.
+If a hacker breaches someone else’s contact list, and your email address is on it, they can send an email that looks as if it’s from the person they’ve hacked.
 In other words, you receive a message from a familiar name (like a friend or coworker), yet it’s from a hacker who has attached a piece of malware to steal your information.

-How to Identify and Avoid a Spoof Email
+How to Identify and Avoid Scam Emails

 Be Suspicious and DON'T CLICK

 If you receive an email that appears suspicious, trust your instinct.
-Don't believe strange, unsolicited emails, even if they appear to be from a person you know or an institution, such as a bank or the government.
+Don't believe strange, unsolicited emails, even if they appear to be from a person you know or an legitimate institution, such as a bank or the government.

-You'll almost never be contacted or asked to share passwords or financial information with a bank, the government or a vendor over email.
+You'll almost never be contacted and asked to share passwords or financial information with a bank, the government or a vendor over email.
 If someone you know asks for this information and it seems suspicious, call them on the phone or speak with them in person to confirm.
 It's easy for hackers to take the identity of credible sources in order to fool unsuspecting victims.

 Look for Strange Writing